bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Universities are a good case study in creating a connection between an institution and short-tenured individuals.
 Despite being primarily composed of students who will be there for \~5 years (with high variance), universities both manage to maintain a stable intergenerational culture and convince alumni to care about the institution's long-term health after they graduate.
 This example makes it worthwhile to ask "how are Universities so institutionally and culturally stable?"
 One possibility to create long-term buy in is to have a board member who is explicitly a representative for 'graduated' PMs, in the same way that universities often have an alumni representative as part of their governance.

 ## A DARPA-Riff could establish sales channels for frontier tech ##

+> There is nothing more difficult to take in hand, more perilous to conduct or more uncertain in its success, than to take the lead in the new order of things; because the innovator has for enemies all those who have done well under the old conditions, and lukewarm defenders in those who may do well under the new.

+--- Machiavelli, *The Prince*

 Another important organizational experiment is to figure out better ways to get new types of technology out into the world.